 We’re about to enter a new era for the Sutherland Entertainment Centre.
 We completed a public consultation on initial design concepts from 20 March to 3 April 2019 which contributed to the overall process of selecting an architect, and a public consultation on the detailed design in November 2019, thank you to everyone who provided feedback.
-Your feedback, along with technical assessment and costing, are important as we work towards appointing an architect.
-Further information will be provided once an architect is appointed.

 Click the link to view the concept designarchitect drawings from our consultation in April 2019

 We are committed to working closely with user groups, patrons and the Arts and Culture industry experts and architects as we transform this location in the heart of our community into a vibrant space for the performing arts.
 Sutherland Entertainment Centre programs and activities will have to be relocated temporarily from mid 2020, to allow construction to take place.
 The forecourt and Peace Park will remain operational throughout construction.
 We thank the community for their patience during this time.

 The Sutherland Entertainment Centre, is 40 years old.
 The structure itself is very sound but the building needs some major repairs and upgrades to meet the current Building Code of Australia as well as meet the latest Australian Standards for access and mobility.
 We want the Sutherland Entertainment Centre to be visitor and performer friendly